Purpose of these procedures

 - transferring the employee to a different area within the workplace or approving remote/teleworking (with the consent of the employee).
 This is only likely to be appropriate in cases involving very major or extreme risk; or

-- advising the discloser that they might consider seeking their own independent legal advice on the impact of the PID Act and their rights and responsibilities.
+- advising the employee that they should seek their own independent legal advice on the impact of the PID Act and their rights and responsibilities.

 6. Procedures for Investigators

-The Secretary has delegated all functions under the PID Act to FAS CMD and investigative functions to the Senior Investigator and Investigator in the Conduct and Ethics Unit.
+The Secretary has delegated all functions under the PID Act to FAS CMD and has also delegated the investigative functions to a number of positions within the department3.
 If an Authorised Officer allocates a matter for investigation, the Investigators must follow a number of steps under the PID Act.

 Step 1: Provide initial information to disclosers